Best deals at Walmart in April 2023: Save on home, tech and more

 Your spring home makeover continues at Walmart with these incredible deals on bedding, vacuums, organizational shelves and more.

 Looking to makeover your outdoor living space this spring?
-Head on over to Walmart -- the Walmart website that is -- because we found a really fantastic deal on a top-rated rattan patio set under $200.
+Head on over to the Walmart website.
+We found a really fantastic deal on a top-rated rattan patio set under $250.
 CBS Essentials readers are going crazy for it: It's our bestselling patio deal of 2023 by far.

 Right now you can get this 4.6-star rated patio set by Costway that includes two single chairs with cushions (23.5'' x 25'' x 31''), a loveseat with cushion (43.5'' x 25''x 31'') and a tempered glass-top coffee table (35'' x 18'' x 17.5'').
 The washable cushions are available four colors: turquoise, red, navy and black.